It’s one of the fastest growing ecommerce platforms on the market today, and it’s not hard to see why.

-When should I make the leap to Plus?
+When should you make the leap to Plus?

 We’ve found that Plus starts to make sense for merchants when they reach around $1-2 million in annual revenue.
 It's not the revenue that triggers the need, but we've found that it's around this mark when the extra support and unique features of Plus start to make it worth the investment for their business.